eddieoocl/day13-parking-lots/README.md

 ## Error Checking

 -   How to use regex to check if a string in JavaScript follow this format standard: two letters + four digits (e.g., “AB-1234”)?
+-   How do you use Alert to display error in MUI?